veda2wratha/Android-Interview-Quetions/README.md

 ## Interview 4 - [Interview Date - 1st Oct 2021, For 5+ Years]

-- What is Memory Leaks and How to find Memory Leaks?
+- What is Memory Leak and How to find Memory Leaks?
     > A garbage collector runs periodically to check objects that are not in use and removes them.
 A Memory leaks will happen when there are objects that are not in use by the app but the garbage colletor connot recognize them.
 [Learne more](https://instabug.com/blog/how-to-fix-android-memory-leaks/)

 - How to communicate between two fragments / Activity?